Creamy Asiago Chicken is a comforting, skillet-style dinner that feels rich and satisfying without being complicated.

 Method

-- Reduce the heat to medium, add the minced garlic to the same pan, and cook for about 30 seconds until fragrant and slightly golden, releasing its aroma.
+- Reduce heat to medium-low and add garlic to the same skillet.
+Cook for about 30 seconds until fragrant.

 Make-Ahead and Storage Tips